 The insurer asking for a PMAR doesn’t necessarily mean you’ll have to pay a higher premium; it could just be that they want to make sure the information you’ve given is accurate.

 Once they have the form, the underwriters (the dudes in the depths of the dungeon who fight dragons and do the statistical analysis on applications) will do the maths, and your insurer will send a quote back to you.

 Just a heads up, though: GPs can be woeful with the PMAR, so it might take them a few weeks to send it back to the insurer.
-Sometimes it can take them so long that you might think your PMAR has been nicked by the same lads who stole Shergar, so don’t be afraid to get onto your GP if it’s been more than a week or two.
+Sometimes it can take them so long that you might think your PMAR has been nicked by the same lads who stole Shergar, so don’t be afraid to get onto your GP if it’s been more than a week or five.

 Life Insurance companies can already feel like a “me vs them” situation, which worsens if you’re not in perfect health.

 If you have some health issues, they see you as more likely to claim.

 It’s what they call risk.

 If they see you as more likely to make a claim/riskier, they’ll charge you more.

 But some insurers will charge you more than others

 It can feel like one long cod.
 And I get it, I do, but you can beat the insurers at their own game if you have the right knowledge.